fasouto/fasouto.github.com/_posts/2015-05-25-freelance-tips.md

 ### Take too many projects at a time

 I'm pretty bad at multitasking, I do my best one project at a time.
-If I have several projects to work at the same time I waste too much time getting "in the zone".
+If I have several projects to work at the same time I waste too much time changing the context and getting into "the zone".

-Last April I had a horrible situation, suddenly my main client run out of money.
-At the same time, I had three more clients asking changes every month or so.
-It wasn't enough so I get a new client.
-Suddenly within a week all of them wanted changes at the same time, all of them were urgent.
+Last year I had a horrible situation, suddenly my main client run out of money so I  rush to find some clients (a lot of them).
+Suddenly all my clients wanted changes at the same time, all of them were urgent.
 I had to work day and night during three weeks.

 ### Bill hourly